-In order to fully understand credit card utilization, picture this: Imagine that you have four credit cards, each with a $5,000 limit.
-That means that you have access to $20,000 worth of credit total.
-Now, imagine you have a balance of $2,000 on Credit Card A from a trip to Panama, $1,000 on Credit Card B from when you had to unexpectedly replace all your tires, $2,000 on Credit Card C from last holiday season, and $1,000 on Credit Card D from your regular monthly bills.
+Imagine you have four credit cards, each with a $5,000 limit, for a total of $20,000.
+You have a balance of $2,000 on Credit Card A from vacation travel, $1,000 on Credit Card B from buying new car tires, $2,000 on Credit Card C from last holiday season, and $1,000 on Credit Card D from regular monthly bills.
+Altogether, you owe $6,000.
+If we calculate that as a percentage, we have your credit card utilization rate: 30%.

-Let’s start with the basics: How do you figure out your credit card utilization rate?
-In our example above, we determined that if you have $20,000 of credit available to you, and you owe $6,000, your credit utilization rate is 30%.
+In the example above, we saw that if you have $20,000 of credit available to you, and you owe $6,000, your credit utilization rate is 30%.
 How did we get there?
-Using pretty simple math.
-To figure out your credit card utilization rate, simply divide your total credit card balances by your total credit line, like this:
+To find out your credit card utilization rate, simply divide your total credit card balances by your total credit line, like this:

-Total Credit Card Balance / Total Credit Line = Credit Card Utilization Rate
+Total Balance / Total Credit Line = Utilization Rate

-With the numbers from our example above, it looks like this:
+With the numbers from our example, it looks like this:

 Simple, right?
 You’ve got this.

-As it turns out, just because you’ve been approved for a $10,000 credit card doesn’t mean it makes financial sense to charge $10,000 worth of rosé and seltzer to your credit card— even if you know you can pay it off over a couple of months.
+As it turns out, just because you’ve been approved for a $10,000 credit card doesn’t mean it makes financial sense to charge $10,000 worth of rosé and seltzer — even if you know you can pay it off over a couple of months.
 In fact, you might be shocked to learn how little of your available credit you’re supposed to use.

 Is credit utilization affecting your credit

 score?
 See a breakdown in the SoFi app.